dR2410/Firebase-Todo/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+It is flutter todo app which uses Firebase for sign up and sign In.

 A few resources to get you started if this is your first Flutter project: